YifanYes/algorithms/Searching/Binary Search/description.md

 Binary search allows for quicker search in a sorted array by repeatedly dividing the search interval in half.

-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to `O(log N)`.
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to `O(log n)`.

 ### Steps